 The movement of your motors and the way you install them is very essential.
 The best thing to do is install each motor in such a way that each motor rotates in opposite the direction in which the next motor is moving.

-Many of you will be curious that by how making one motor clockwise and other counter clockwise will make the flight more efficient?
+Many of you will be curious that by how making one motor clockwise and another counterclockwise will make the flight more efficient?
 Consider this figure of a quadcopter drone:

-You need to understand the numbers on the motors so you use the right motor for your first project and it lift itself in the air and gives you more flight time.
+You need to understand the numbers on the motors so you use the right motor for your first project and it lift itself into the air and gives you more flight time.

-Some important numbers which is written in this format xxxx represent Stator Dimension.
-First two digits are for diameter of stator and the second two digit are for height of stator.
+Some important numbers which are written in this format xxxx represent Stator Dimension.
+First two digits are for the diameter of the stator and the second two digits are for the height of stator.

 Brushless motor has two parts.
 Stator and Rotor.
-Stator is stationary while Rotor spins to generate torque.
-Stator size gives you information about size of the motors.
+The stator is stationary while Rotor spins to generate torque.
+Stator size gives you information about the size of the motors.

 While selecting the right motors for your drone, always make sure that you get enough thrust.
 So the rule is you need twice the thrust as your total drone weight including motors.
 This is also called Thrust to Weight Ratio.

-These are the best motors available in market:
+These are the best motors available on the market: